Sikkabakka/Connect4/README.md

 - **Transposition Table**: To avoid redundant calculations and improve search efficiency, a transposition table is implemented for storing previously evaluated positions and their associated scores.[Read More](https://en.wikipedia.org/wiki/Negamax)

 - **Lookup Table**: In the early stages of the game, the bot utilizes a lookup table generated with [Pascal Pons' Connect4 solver](https://github.com/PascalPons/connect4), enhancing its decision-making capability in crucial opening moves.

+## Bot Versions
+The bot is implemented in c++ and in python:
+- **C++**: The better of the two, has all the differnet optimizations and is playable with reasonable time.

+- **Pyton**:  Initially developed as the project's prototype, the Python version implements the negamax algorithm with alpha-beta pruning.
+However, due to performance constraints in computational speed i shifted to a more advanced bot in C++.

+## Web Application
+The react app is a web application where you can play connect 4.
+Currently you can play locally against your friends and against the bot if you set it up either on your computer or on a server.
+Future plans is to make it so you can play online, either random or friends.
+Would be cool if it could become like chess.com so there is a lot of improvements to be made.

+## Installation on Mac os
+If you want to run the project localy